 Violent crime is a senseless, often random act, and it is far too common in today’s society.
 Victims and their families need support as they attempt to rebuild lives torn apart by tragedy.

 The Attorney General's Office has made it a priority to provide a variety of services to help victims meet the challenges that often result from a violent crime and to help them regain peace of mind.
-Programs administered by the Crime Victim Services Division include:
+Programs administered by the Violence Prevention and Crime Victim Services Division include:

 The Domestic Violence Fund provides funding for legal advocacy, legal assistance, and legal services to victims of domestic violence who are or have been married or in a civil union.
 This fund is awarded from a portion of marriage license fees and a portion of civil union license fees.
 Any public or private not-for-profit agency that provides legal services to victims of domestic violence may apply to the Illinois Attorney General for funding from the Domestic Violence Fund.